jmcdonagh88/mlrun-auth/README.md

 Then in the client mappings, add mappings of type `User Attribute` and select the attribute you want to pass and the name of the JWT claim to assign it to.
 For example, the same `gid` can be mapped to a `gid` token claim and this will be available in the auth header received by the app.

+### User management UI

+To allow a user to have user-management capabilities on a realm, the following is needed:

+1. The user must have the `manage-users` role from the `realm-management` client for the specific realm.
+This can be done by modifying the Role mappings for that user
+2. To manage users, go to `https://<keycloak host>/admin/{realm-name}/console` and login with the user that you granted permissions to

 ## Install oauth2-proxy